 Sally Sheard gave a paper titled ‘‘Clubbable’: The Shaping of Britain’s Medical Elite’ as part of the research seminar series at the University of Strathclyde on 19 March 2019.

 Alan Maynard and Tony Culyer Lecture, University of York, February 2019

-On 22 February 2019 Sally Sheard have the inaugural Alan Maynard and Tony Culyer lecture in Health Economics at the University of York, titled ‘Convenient Bedfellows: Economists, Politicians and the Creation of a New Political Economy of Health’
+On 22 February 2019 Sally Sheard gave the inaugural Alan Maynard and Tony Culyer lecture in Health Economics at the University of York, titled ‘Convenient Bedfellows: Economists, Politicians and the Creation of a New Political Economy of Health’.

 History and Policy International Conference, King’s College London December 2018